project-oak/oak/docs/concepts.md

 ## Oak Node

-An **Oak Node** is an instance of an Oak Module running on an Oak VM.
+An **Oak Node** is an instance of an Oak Module running on an Oak Runtime.

 Each Oak Node also encapsulates an internal mutable state, corresponding the [WebAssembly linear memory](https://webassembly.org/docs/semantics/#linear-memory)